digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 To ensure that you have the matching engine to the original chassis, you can check the number stamped into the engine block to determine if it matches the Body.
 The engine number is the last section of the VIN, explained below:

-> the engine number should match the last 11 digits of the VIN on the body and VIN plate on the car, e.g. the following VIN:
+> The engine number should match the last 11 digits of the VIN on the body and VIN plate on the car, e.g. the following VIN:
 >
 > `6FPAAAJGSWYB12345`
 >